joblib/joblib/doc/parallel.rst

     [0.0, 1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 8.0, 9.0]

-By default joblib uses the ``'loky'`` backend to safely and efficiently use a pool of worker Python processes to executed the delayed functions on each set of arguments in the comprehension.
+By default joblib uses the ``'loky'`` backend to safely and efficiently use a pool of worker Python processes to execute the delayed functions on each set of arguments in the comprehension.